-- Up to 60 months for a fourth offense
+- Up to 60 months of license suspension for a fourth offense

 If you are facing penalties due to a DUI arrest, schedule a consultation with our Delaware DUI attorney to see how you can fight these charges!

 DUI in Maryland

 In Maryland, driving under the influence (DUI) and driving while impaired (DWI) are serious criminal charges that can lead to probation, suspended driving privileges, jail, and fines.
-The latter can impact your financial situation as well as your future, but an experienced Maryland DUI defense attorney can help you determine the most appropriate way to craft a compelling DUI defense.
+The latter can impact your financial situation as well as your future, but an experienced Maryland DUI attorney can help you determine the most appropriate way to craft a compelling DUI defense.

 A DUI in Maryland comes with both administrative and criminal consequences.
 If you do not take the step to request a hearing with the MVA within a 10-day period after your arrest, your license suspension stays in effect until your DUI trial.